Frequently Asked Questions

 Clearance Certificates are free of charge and are valid for 12 months.

-If you are selling a property a property, we can assist you with the application process.
+If you are selling a property, we can assist you with the application process.

 If you are buying, we will seek the Clearance Certificate from the Seller and if no certificate is received prior to settlement, we will pay the 12.5% withholding to the ATO on your behalf.